 First on CNN: FBI investigating possible corruption at New York prison

 The FBI is investigating possible broader corruption at the prison, law enforcement officials briefed on the case said.
 Agents are looking into whether drug trafficking or other criminal behavior among employees and inmates took place, officials said.

-Some employees who have been questioned told investigators that there was heroin use among prisoners and an alleged drug trade involving employees.
+Some employees told investigators that there was heroin use among prisoners and an alleged drug trade involving employees.